pjgueno/customFlasher/README.md

 # Sensor.Community flashing tool

+## Modified flasher to burn the Wifi credentials at once.

+Everything should be in airroht-flasher.py spiffsgen.py was added to try but not in use.

 ## Binary builds and downloads

 Our main target is having working prebuilt binaries for users to simply download and run, to avoid all the setup below.